 This situation is particularly relevant to recursively defined parameterized records, in which care must be taken to employ the type expression correctly.
-For example it would not be correct to write because rec by itself is not a type expression but a function returning a type expression.
+For example it would not be correct to write rec "a" :: foo bar rec%L because rec by itself is not a type expression but a function returning a type expression.
 Rather, it would be necessary to write or something similar.